-The NEWS has published two letters from Mr. Moffat, of South Cottonwood, on the subject of the Constitution and the public school system, and has made reply to inquiries in each, Now the gentleman comes with a statement of his view of the situation, in which he figures out that dire consequences will follow to the public school system under section 6, article 10, of the Constitution, which provides that the schools in cities of the first and second class shall be maintained and controlled separate and apart from the counties in which said cities are located.
+The NEWS bas published two letters from Mr. Moffat, of South Cottonwood, on the subject of the Constitution and the public school system, and has made reply to inquiries in each, Now the gentleman comes with a statement of his view of the situation, in which he figures out that dire consequences will follow to the public school system under section 6, article 10, of the Constitution, which provides that the schools in cities of the first and second class shall be maintained and controlled separate and apart from the countres in which said cities are located.
 Upon this point a brief review of the real status will show, we think, that our correspondent is wholly mistaken in his fear of disaster, as also in his assumption of what the proposed supreme law of the State provides.

-Before proceeding with the proposi-tion of tax levies as the gentleman presents it, reference may be made to his expressed fear that wealthy school districts will "bear such force upon county selectmen that they will refuse to levy a county school tax."
-If there to levy a county school tax."
-If there were any inducement to lead city school districts to invoke such influence, it exists in the present method whereby, as he puts it, \$15,000 of Salt Lake City taxpayers' money goes to the support of the county schools.
-If the city taxpayers were as illiberal as his suggestion imports, the present is the very system to induce them to act in that line.
-The fact that they do not so act should be conclusive evidence of an intention not to do so, and in that respect city taxpayers are less illiberal than some who clamor against them.
+Before proceeding with the proposttion of tax levies as the gentleman presents it, reference may be made to his expressed fear that wealthy school districts will "bear such force noon county selectmen that they will refuse to levy a county school tax."
+If there were any inducement to lead city echool districts to invoke such influence, it exists in the present method whereby, as he puts it, \$15,000 of Salt Lake City taxpayers' money goes to the support of the county schools.
+If the city taxpayers were as illiberal as his auggestion imports, the present is the very system to induce them to act in that line.
+The fact that they do not so set should be conclusive evidence of an intention not to do so, and in that respect city taxpayers are less illiberal then some who clamor against them,

-Upon the other proposition, examination of our correspondent's statement regarding the levy of taxes shows misapprehension on his part as to Conatitutional provisions.
-He names: 1-Two mills for "current expenses of the Territory (State);"2-Three mills for "a State school fund;" 3-Three mills for current county expenses; 4-Two mills for a "county school fund to be divided in the county precisely as the State fund."
+Upon the other proposition, examination of our correspondent's statement regarding the levy of taxes shows misapprehension on his part as to Constitutional provisions.
+He names: 1-Two mills for "ourrent expenses of He names: the Territory (State);"2-Three mills for "a State school fund;" 3-Three mills for current county expenses; 4-Two mills for a "county school fund to be divided in the county preciaely as the State fund."
 Now these are not in the Constitution at all, but by that document are continued in force as statu tory regulations, subject to the will o the Legislature.
-What he calls a "State school fund" is not such fund under the Constitution, but merely an incident subject to legislative manipulation for adding to the State school fund, which is described in section 8 of article 10, and is made up of school land proceeds, money from the sale of timber, minerals, etc.-liself a very large resource.
-As the statutory regulations, including the fourth enumeration made, are continued by the Constitution, then, if the whole question lies in bandling the county school fund, as stated by our correspondent, his entire contention is swept away, and the matter is left just where it is under Territorial rule-subject to the will of the Legislature.
+What he calls a "State school fund" is not such fund under the Constitution, but merely an incident subject to legislative manipulation for adding to the State school fund, which is described in section 3 of article 10, and is made up of school land proceeds, money from the sale of timber, minerals, etc.-itself a very large resource.
+As the statutory regulations, including the fourth enumer. made, are continued by the ation Constitution, then, if the whole question lies in bandling the county echool fund, as stated by our correspondent, his entire contention to swept sway, and the matter is left just where it is under Territorial rule -subject to the will of the Legislature,

-Regarding the suggestion that the separate control named in section 6 of article 10 is 'an entering wedge which means the destruction of the whole free school system," the fallacy of the proposition is shown in the same article of the Constitution, which says "the Legislature shall provide for the establishment and maintenance" of such system, and that "the common school shall be free."
+Regarding the suggestion that the separate control named in section 6 of article 10 is "an entering wedge which means the destruction of the whole free school system," the fallacy of the proposition is shown in the same article of the Constitution, which says "the Legislature shall provide for the establishment and maintenance" of such system, and that "the common achool shall be free."